rcrderby/crg-container/README.md

     <details>
       <summary>
-        Successful stop of the CRG Container in Docker Compose sample output:
+        Successful stop of the CRG Container in Docker Compose output example:
       </summary>

     ```shell